Follow Us on

 The perfect one is the combination of a launch angle of 17 degrees and a spin of 1700 rpm.
 This is however not possible currently at the normal swing speeds.
 Currently, the ideal launch conditions are when the launch angle is 10 to 12 degrees depending on the speed of your clubhead, and the spin is fewer than 300rpm.

 This is an important golf club feature, but it’s often overlooked.
-It’s crucial to know the total weight of the best golf drivers and the head’s weight, which in this case is the swing weight.
+It’s crucial to know the total weight of the driver and the head’s weight, which in this case is the swing weight.
 This should be considered for the improvement of the player’s driving.

 The suitable head weight and the total weight is determined by your physical strength, golfing athletic ability and your swing tempo.
 The percentage of off-center hits increases when the total weight and swing weight is lighter.